nathanael-fijalkow/TheoretiCS_doc/editors.md

 the paper to the Episciences system.

-Authors who do not wish to submit their work to a repository when submitting to the journal must get in touch with the Editors-in-chief directly, so that their paper can be handled outside the Episciences system.
+Authors who do not wish to submit their work to a repository when submitting to the journal must get in touch with the editors-in-chief directly, so that their paper can be handled outside the Episciences system.

-Another case where the paper should be directly submitted to the Editors-in-chief is for submissions which are in conflict with one of the Editors-in-chief or managing editors (or directly done by them).
+Another case where the paper should be directly submitted to the editors-in-chief is for submissions which are in conflict with one of the editors-in-chief or managing editors (or directly done by them).

 ### Editors-in-chief: quickly evaluate

-The Editors-in-chief can decide to reject the paper directly.
+The editors-in-chief can decide to reject the paper directly.
 If they do not, the paper starts in Phase 1.

 ### Editors-in-chief: assign handling and partner editors

-The Editors-in-chief assign two editors: handling and partner.
+The editors-in-chief assign two editors: handling and partner.

 ### Editors: declare (absence of) conflict of interest